projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 .. code-block:: bash

-    $ sudo -E ./scripts/start_android_qcow2.sh --sdonly
+    $ sudo -E ./scripts/start_civ.sh -b /dev/mmcblk0p1

 .. note::
     #.
 This option should be given only if SD card is present in the slot.
     #.
-Do not specify :command:`--usb-host-passthrough` argument together
+Do not specify :command:`--passthrough-pci-usb` argument together
        with the SD card options, or the SD card won't be operational.

 Audio pass-through option
 =========================

-In Intel GVT-d setup, the audio controller can be passd through to the guest by adding :command:`--audio-passthrough` argument while invoking the :file:`start_android_qcow2.sh` script, the host then has no control over it.
+The audio controller can be passd through to the guest by adding :command:`--passthrough-pci-audio` argument while invoking the `start_civ.sh` script, the host then has no control over it.

 .. code-block:: bash

-    $ sudo -E ./scripts/start_android_qcow2.sh --gvtd --usb-host-passthrough --audio-passthrough
+    $ sudo -E ./scripts/start_civ.sh --passthrough-pci-audio

 .. note::
     With the above setup, PCI controllers, which are part of the same IOMMU